153957/time-lapse/README.md

 Constant Rate Factor
 --------------------

-Use `-crf 22` to set a constant rate factor, which means the overall quality of the movie should be constant.
+This uses `-crf 20` to set a constant rate factor, which means the overall quality of the movie should be constant.
 So bitrate varies to ensure this.
-Higher value is slower quality.
-The quality with 22 seems reasonable.
-Check if it streams nicely to users on slower bandwidth.. otherwise a high crf (lower quality) might be needed.
+Higher value is lower quality.
+The quality and bit rates at this value seem reasonable.

 Preset
 ------

-Use `-preset slower` to improve the compression ratio for the selected quality (crf), without taking too much time.
-The slower preset is still fast enough for me.
+`-preset slower` is used to improve the compression ratio for the selected quality (crf), without taking too much time.

 Faststart
 ---------

-Set `-movflags +faststart` to allow the movie to quickly start playing, while it is still loading.
+`-movflags +faststart` is used to allow the movie to quickly start playing, while it is still loading or buffering.

 Quicktime support
 -----------------

 The codec defaults to YUV 444, which is not supported by Quicktime.
-So add `-pix_fmt yuv420p` to fix Quicktime support.
+So add `pix_fmt yuv420p` to fix Quicktime support.

 Input
 =====